kasra-sal/Basic_System_Administration_Home_Lab/README.md

 3. Right click on this folder and go to properties.
 4. Click on "Sharing" tab.
 5. Click on Advanced Sharing.
-6. Select "Share this folder" (Note: addig $ at the end of share name will make it hidden, yet discoverable if full path is specifed)
+6. Select "Share this folder" (Note: adding $ at the end of share name will make it hidden, yet discoverable if full path is specifed)
 7. Click on Permissions > Add.
 8. Under "Enter the object names to select" type "Domain Computers".
 9. Remove "Everyone" to limit access to this folder.
 Click Apply.